-St. Mary's University has two student computer labs in the library, as well as computers available for student use in the library common areas and the Learning Centre (Rm.
-C114).
+St. Mary's University has two student computer labs in the library, as well as computers available for student use in the library common areas and at the Centre for Learning Access and Student Success (CLASS), Rm.
+C114.
 The computer labs may at times be reserved for classes or for library research instruction.
 During those periods, computers will not be available for general student use.